DylanPDao/c0323-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+keyword added to a selector that specifies a special state of the selected element

-- What are CSS pseudo-classes useful for?
+- What are CSS pseudo-classes useful for? adding dynamics to webpage w just css

 ## Notes